avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. I invented [EU Patent EP3680773A1](https://worldwide.espacenet.com/patent/search/family/069147491/publication/EP3680773A1?q=20150616.9), a mini-bsdiff patch implementation for small FLASH memory systems where the FLASH is not big enough to temporarily hold both the original version "A" and new version "B" of the object code.
 Normally bsdiff requires both versions be available when applying the patch.

  3. I experimented with Google's Courgette improvement to bsdiff, but it required a relatively large amount of RAM on the target device to support a linker.
-The large RAM is not typically available on legacy boards used in the automotive industry.
-I developed an algorithm that dispensed with the need for a linker.
+Such large RAM is not typically available on legacy boards used in the automotive industry.
+I invented an algorithm that dispensed with the need for a linker.

 4. I experimented with techniques for using source code patching instead of bsdiff object patching.
 The Elektrobit management refused to believe that it was commercially feasible to have access to an OEM's source code.
 I switched jobs to [Aurora Labs](#aurora) above because I believed that source code patching is a better solution.